CodersOnlyCH/codersonlych.github.io/content/what-we-do/_index.md

   {{< /box >}}

   {{< box title="Software Craft Study Group" >}}
   Deepen your understanding of software craftsmanship through collaborative study, vivid discussions and hands-on exercises.
   {{< /box >}}

   {{< box title="Regular Meetups" >}}
-  A couple of times a year we meet up for workshops and talks on diverse topics.
+  We organize meetups where members and guests come together for workshops, talks, and discussions.
+These events provide a great opportunity to learn, share experiences, and connect.
+While we occasionally bring internationally recognized speakers, our meetups are mostly driven by the expertise and passion within our own community.
   {{< /box >}}

   {{< box title="Book Study Clubs" >}}